An Explanation of Zinc-Flake Coating Systems

 Zinc-flake coatings are resistant to extreme temperature variations and can be modified with variable coefficient of friction characteristics for established torque requirements.
 They are not susceptible to warm-loosening torque and are resistant to both acidic and basic chemicals.
 Zinc-flake coatings also conduct electricity well if that is a required feature.
 Lastly, depending on the pre-treatment used, they do not introduce hydrogen embrittlement like standard plating does.

 Zinc-Flake Coatings vs. Zinc Plating

 Although we sometimes hear our customers refer to the zinc-flake coating we apply as “plating”, it is not.
-There are several key differences between zinc-flake coating and zinc plating, as well as advantages and disadvantages to each coating type.
+There are several key differences between a zinc-flake coating and zinc plating, as well as advantages and disadvantages to each surface treatment type.

-As a general rule, zinc-flake coating lasts longer, is more resistant to corrosion and is more predictable during the application process.
-All corrosive elements being equal, if a zinc plating lasts 250 hours before showing signs of protection failure, a zinc flake coating will last 1,500 hours or more.
-Zinc flake coating and zinc plating systems differ in both composition and application.
+As a general rule, zinc-flake coating lasts longer, is more resistant to corrosion, and is more predictable during the application process.
+All corrosive elements being equal, if a zinc plating lasts 250 hours before showing signs of protection failure, a zinc-flake coating can last 1,500 hours or more.
+Zinc-flake coating and zinc plating systems differ in both composition and application.